-Let us now comment on the multi-detector case.
+Let us now comment on the multidetector case.
 The generalization of the result \eqref{eq:increase-variance} is not straightforward.
 Each focal plane pixel observes a slightly different part of the sky, so the $\Sigma_-$ matrix is specific to each detector pair.
 For example, the total covariance matrix for the PD estimator would be

-Because of the dispersion of noise levels across the focal plane, combined with slightly different footprints of those detectors (especially when considering an instrument with a wide field-of-view), this expression can not be simplified in the general case.
+Because of the dispersion of noise levels across the focal plane, combined with slightly different footprints of those detectors (especially when considering an instrument with a wide field of view), this expression can not be simplified in the general case.